 my work.

 My playwriting work occupies two spaces, and though I’ve divided them here, it’s important to say that they overlap, inform each other, and seep into each other’s worlds regularly.
-As a playwright rooted in my hometown of St. Louis, I create plays for my community; I also write plays for the incarcerated communities I serve as a teaching artist in prisons throughout Eastern Missouri.
+As a playwright rooted in St. Louis, I create plays for my community; I also write plays for the incarcerated communities I serve as a teaching artist in prisons throughout Eastern Missouri.
 The plays in this latter group are often written collaboratively with the artists, all of whom are participants in Prison Performing Arts’ restorative justice work.

 The two groups are divided here as "St. Louis Original Plays” and “Plays for Incarcerated and System-Impacted Artists.”